 Something unprecedented happened in the last two weeks of February 2026.
 Three separate infrastructure launches converged to make fully autonomous AI agent betting not just possible but practical: Polymarket shipped a Rust CLI purpose-built for agents, Coinbase released Agentic Wallets with built-in spending guardrails, and Moltbook’s identity system matured into a portable reputation layer that other services can verify with a single API call.

 Before these launches, building an agent that could trade prediction markets required stitching together wallet SDKs, custom API integrations, and hand-rolled identity management.
-Now there’s a clear, four-layer stack that any developer can assemble.
-This guide maps every layer, explains how they connect, and gives you a concrete path from zero to a working autonomous agent.
+Now there’s a clear, four-layer stack that any developer can assemble in a weekend.

 The Four Layers